-I know that everyone has their own struggles, hence the famous quote “Be kind, for everyone you meet is fighting a hard battle.”
+Everyone has their own struggles — “Be kind, for everyone you meet is fighting a hard battle.”
 Even so, it’s important to take a moment and be grateful for all that we have, especially the everyday things that we may oftentimes take for granted.
-For me, I am always grateful for the following:
+For me, I’m always grateful for the following:

 - Having a roof over my head

 - Being a self aware and honest person